 This Summer Seafood Paella recipe is absolutely stunning.
 From the fresh ingredients and dynamic flavors, to the cooking process and presentation, it’s truly magical.We recently took a family vacation to New York.
 We planned the trip around the wedding of our friends, Ed and Danielle in Woodstock, and it was gorgeous!
 One of the highlights of the trip was a spectacular Summer Seafood Paella recipe.

 The day after the wedding, Danielle’s mom invited all the guests to return to the house for paella made by her friend Silvia.
-I was looking forward to this, I had no idea what I was in for.
+I was looking forward to this, but had no idea what I was in for.

 Silvia is from Spain, and she’s a chef, caterer and cooking instructor.
 When we arrived, I immediately spotted an enormous, shiny paella pan with its own special burner, sitting poolside, no less!